-The white grape variety Kerner, a cross of Trollinger and Riesling and is produced on a low scale on the South Tyrolean Wine Road.
+The white grape variety Kerner, a cross of Trollinger and Riesling, is cultivated on a low scale on the Wine Road

-Serving temperature: 10 - 12°C
+Serving temperature: 10 to 12 degrees C